itsananyag25/digital-literacy-project/task-4-email-etiquette/social-media-checklist.md

-##Social Media Do’s and Don’ts
+# 📱 Social Media Do’s and Don’ts

-##Do’s
+Using social media responsibly is an important part of digital literacy.
+Here are some simple guidelines to follow:

+---

+## ✅ Do’s

- Keep your profile professional
+- Keep your profile professional
- Use strong and unique passwords
+- Use strong and unique passwords
- Think before posting anything online
+- Think before posting anything online
- Respect others and be polite
+- Respect others and be polite
- Share useful and positive content
+- Share useful and positive content

-##Don’ts
+---

+## ❌ Don’ts

- Don’t share personal or sensitive information
+- Don’t share personal or sensitive information
- Don’t post offensive or inappropriate content
+- Don’t post offensive or inappropriate content
- Don’t click on unknown or suspicious links
+- Don’t click on unknown or suspicious links
- Don’t spread fake news or misinformation
+- Don’t spread fake news or misinformation
- Don’t use weak passwords
+- Don’t use weak passwords

+---

+💡 *Following these simple do’s and don’ts can help you stay safe and maintain a positive online presence.*